 - Get drinks at Barcelona Wine Bar

-While it’s true that Music Row is the best place to stay in Nashville when you want to find live entertainment just a few steps away from your hotel, bear in mind that you can actually stay just about anywhere in Nashville and reach Music Row with a taxi or rideshare.
+While it’s true that Music Row is the best place to stay in Nashville when you want to find live entertainment just a few steps away from your hotel, remember that you can actually stay just about anywhere in Nashville and reach Music Row with a taxi or rideshare.

 However, if the idea of crawling into bed at 3 AM after a night spent listening to amazing live music is how you’d like to spend your vacation, Music Row is an ideal place to stay since you can walk just a few blocks to reach your hotel at the end of the night.
 If this is the experience you’re looking for, these are some great places to stay: